Adapted from a presentation at the SLE Workshop at Hospital for Special Surgery

 Lichenoid drug reactions can be caused by NSAIDS, COX2-inhibitors, antimalarial drugs, calcium channel blockers, ACE inhibitors, or cholesterol lowering agents.

 Drug induced gingival hyperplasia can be caused by cyclosporine and calcium channel blockers.
 Angioedema of the lip can be a secondary reaction to ACE-inhibitors.
 ACE-inhibitors are used to treat hypertension.
-This reaction can also be a result of anti-seizure medications and immunosuppressants (such as calcium channel blocker).
+This reaction can also be a result of anti-seizure medications and immune-suppressants.
 It is important to note that you are more susceptible to gingival hyperplasia when your mouth is not clean; therefore, it is very important to have good oral hygiene.

-In Dr. Freedman’s opinion, preventive antibiotic medication before dental treatment to prevent bacterial endocarditis is essential, since approximately half the people with lupus have heart valve abnormalities.
-In this light, antibiotics should be taken before any dental treatment that can cause bleeding.
+In Dr. Freedman’s opinion, the literature appears split on preventive antibiotic medication before dental treatment to prevent bacterial endocarditis.
+Although, approximately half the people with lupus have heart valve abnormalities.
+In this light, patients should consult their physician about whether antibiotics should be taken before any dental treatment that can cause bleeding.
 This includes regular cleanings, scaling, periodontal procedures, dental implant placement, root canal treatment, and extractions.

 Summary by Caitlin Ahern